QR3.8.7 The Uncertainty Principle

 Schrödinger’s cat

-Schrödinger found superposition so odd he tried to illustrate its absurdity by a thought experiment.
-He imagined his cat in a box with a radioactive source that could randomly emit a photon to trigger a deadly poison gas.
-In quantum theory, a photon plus detector is a quantum system that both detects and doesn’t detect the photon until observed.
-If the box is also a quantum system it also superposes and the poison is both released and not, so the cat is in an alive-dead superposition until Schrödinger opens the box.
+Schrödinger found superposition so odd that he illustrated its absurdity by a thought experiment.
+He imagined his cat in a box with a device that would releaser fatal poison gas if it detected a photon of light, alongside a radioactive source that randomly emitted photons.
+The box is closed, so no-one knows when the gas is released, but according to quantum theory, the source and device are a quantum system that superposes the photon being detected and not, until it is observed.
+As the box is also a quantum system, that the poison is released and not also superposes, so the cat is in an alive-dead superposition until Schrödinger opens the box!
 But how can a cat be alive and dead?
-Or if cats can’t be alive and dead, how can photons exist and not exist?
-Or if photons can do this but cats can’t, when does the superposition stop?
+Or if cats can’t be alive and dead, how can a photon exist and not exist?
+Or if a photon can do this but a cat can’t, on what scale does the superposition stop?

 Next